walshyb/Web-Programming/The Cork Board/README.md

 At the end of the Spring 2015 semester, the Interaction Design and the Learning in Digital Visual Cultures classes had groups presenting their final projects.
 My OOP professor, Easwaran, told some of his students that it would be a good opportunity to see if any of the groups wanted to bring their designs to life by having a developer create the projects based off the mockups and research already completed.

 One project in particular caught my attention and it was The Cork Board.
-The project members presented a real and relevant problem on the SUNY New Paltz campus where cork boards are massively cluttered and illegible that students are missing out on events.
+The project members presented a real and relevant problem on the SUNY New Paltz campus where cork boards are so massively cluttered and illegible that students are missing out on events.
 This idea is so great and can be applied so many places, even outside of schools, that I wanted to be a part of it and help bring it to life.

 ## Features